Skip Navigation

 SEQUENCE OF COURSE REQUIREMENTS

-The course sequence below is designed to meet accreditation guidelines and NYS Licensing requirements.
+The course sequence below is designed to meet accreditation guidelines and NYS Licensing requirements, and has a STEM CIP code.
 The median time to program completion is 5 years, followed by an internship year.
 Students must pass all courses with a B- or better, and they must maintain an overall GPA of 3.0.
+Details about summer enrollment/registration, breadth courses, internship, and coverage of diversity issues are provided at the end of this section.

 First Year